 We are committed to providing the best possible support for your family.
 We know from research that for children under eight years old, the best form of therapy is a ‘collaborative team’ approach which focuses on the priorities of your child.

-Our way of working means you have access to a range of therapists, but therapy is delivered in a personalised way through one qualified professional called your key worker.
-We’ll match your family with a key worker who best suits your needs and they’ll be the one delivering your child’s therapy.
+Our way of working means you have access to a range of therapists, but therapy is delivered in a personalised way through one qualified professional.
+We’ll match your family with the specialist who best suits your needs and they’ll be the one delivering your child’s therapy.
 Sometimes, another member of the team who specialises in a certain area can come to you and help with a specific task that’s needed, like an assessment or learning a specific skill.

-Your family will have a qualified professional key worker who will be your main point of contact and will work in partnership with your family.
+Your family will have a qualified specialist called a key worker who will be your main point of contact and will work in partnership with your family.

 Your key worker is part of a collaborative team of professionals, working to support you and your child.
 This team is fully involved in your child’s support and care, but it is your key worker that your family will see most often.